swiftlang/swift-evolution/policies/0001-platform-support-tiers.md

 - [ ] Where it makes sense, include the following Swift packages:

     - [ ] Foundation
-        - [ ] FoundationEssentials
-        - [ ] FoundationXML
-        - [ ] FoundationNetworking
-        - [ ] FoundationInternationalization
     - [ ] Dispatch
     - [ ] XCTest
     - [ ] Swift Testing

     N.B.
-The Platform Steering Group will determine to what extent these packages are required by a platform to comply with Tier 1 requirements; additionally, the Platform Steering Group may add to or remove items from this list on a case-by-case basis, as it considers appropriate for the platform under consideration.
+The Platform Steering Group will determine to what extent these packages are required; additionally, the Platform Steering Group may add to or remove items from this list on a case-by-case basis, as it considers appropriate for the platform under consideration.

 - [ ] Maintain a three-version window of support, including: